 Internet Safety/Grades 6-8

 The Faulkner County Sheriff's Office offers these programs to all public and private schools throughout Faulkner County.

-In addition to being in the schools throughout Faulkner County the School Resource Officers also enforce school zone speed limits, follow school buses on their pickup/drop off routes as well as ride on the school buses during their pickup/drop off routes.
+In addition to being in the schools throughout Faulkner County the School Resource Officers also enforce school zone speed limits, follows school buses on their pickup/drop off routes as well as rides on the school buses during their pickup/drop off routes.

-The School Resource Division is staffed with one deputy and falls under the Command of the patrol Lt.
+The School Resource Division is staffed with one deputy and falls under the Command of the Patrol Lieutenant.